The sustainable reporting directive CSRD: what does it mean for you?

-The Corporate Sustainability Reporting Directive (CSRD) is a European directive that requires businesses to issue sustainability reporting.
-The rules apply to large businesses from 2024, but small SMEs will also have to deal with them now.
+The Corporate Sustainability Reporting Directive (CSRD) is a European directive that requires businesses to report how they are working on several sustainability requirements in their value chain.
+The rules apply to large businesses from 2024, but small SMEs also have to deal with them.

-Running your business sustainably is no longer a nice-to-have.
-Customers increasingly want to know how a product was made, and governments want to battle climate change.
-The CSRD is a European directive that requires large companies to make sustainability reports.
-The new rules will only apply to large businesses in 2024 and 2025.
-Yet some 103,000 SMEs will also have to deal with the CSRD already.
+Although the new rules only apply to large businesses in 2024 and 2025, SMEs also have to deal with the CSRD.
 This is because large businesses will have to make clear in the report how their entire chain performs in terms of sustainability.
-They will therefore ask their smaller suppliers for information that they themselves need for their sustainability reporting.
+And so, they will ask their smaller suppliers for the information they need for their sustainability reporting.

 The CSRD: when and for whom?

-For companies that are now required to file a report under the Non-Financial Reporting Directive (NFRD), the obligation to file under the CSRD took effect on 1 January 2024.
-An important difference between the NFRD and the CSRD is that the CSRD will apply to many more companies than the current NFRD.
-From 2025, the sustainability report will also be required for large companies that do not have to report under the NFRD.
-A large company meets at least two of the following criteria:
+In 2024, the CSRD applies to companies that were previously required to file a report under the Non-Financial Reporting Directive (NFRD).
+The CSRD replaces the NFRD.
+From 2025, the sustainability report will also be required for large companies that did not have to report under the NFRD.
+A large company meets at least 2 of the following criteria:

 1. Over 250 employees